figaw/praqma.com/_training/git-bootcamp.md

 ###We will explore:

 * What is Git?
 Learn the data model and design
-* Git command line - repos, staging, committing etc.
+* Git command line - repositories, staging, committing etc.
 * Git configuration
 * Git GUIs (exemplified with SourceTree)
 * Fixing errors